Being woken up in Graz by a scary voice

 My sister stopped to take pictures, and read the information on the walls.
 Hmm, that’s probably why she did the voices the next day.
 She’s been normal since then, but I’ll definitely let you’ll know if anything strange happens. 😉

 Anyways, after that we went on to see an old gypsum mine that had a lake under a lake under a mountain.
-But I’ll tell you about Seegrotte in the next blog!
+But I’ve written about Seegrotte on my other blog!

 Info about Karmel Mayerling or Schloss Mayerling, Wien